teuton-software/teuton/README.md

 # TEUTON Software

-_Create Unit Test for your infrastructure.
+_Create Unit Test for your machines.
 Test your infraestructure as code._

 ![logo](./docs/logo.png)